dseichter/yahac/docs/docs/installation.md

 # Installation

-yahac itself does not need any additional libraries or components intstalled on your computer[^1].
+yahac itself does not need any additional libraries or components installed on your computer[^1].
 Download the latest [release](https://github.com/dseichter/yahac/releases), place it into a directory of your choice and start.

 ## First time